ember-learn/ember-blog/source/2020-08-14-the-ember-times-issue-160.md

 "I contribute to Ember" with Isaac Lee and Jared Galanis 🙌, how to participate in the Ember RFC process 🚀,
-EmberFest: Share your virtual Hello with us! 🐹, learn how to use csz in your Ember app 🌟, and last, but not least, ember-cli-next: An Experimental Terminal UI for `ember-cli` 🔥!
+EmberFest: share your virtual Hello with us! 🐹, learn how to use csz in your Ember app 🌟, and last, but not least, ember-cli-next: an experimental terminal UI for `ember-cli` 🔥!

 READMORE